-Scientific orientation: From the Table 2, it is evident that nearly two-fifth (38.33 %) of the farmers belonged to medium scientific orientation, followed by high (31.66 %) and low (30.00 %).
+Scientific orientation: From Table 2, it is evident that nearly two-fifths (38.33 %) of the farmers belonged to medium scientific orientation, followed by high (31.66 %) and low (30.00 %).
 The majority of small farmers (36.66%) fell into the medium group, followed by low (33.33%) and high (30.00%).
-Among big farmers, exactly two fifth (40.00 %) of the farmers belonged to medium scientific orientation category, followed by high (33.33 %) and low (26.66 %).
+Among big farmers, exactly two-fifths (40%) of the farmers belonged to the medium scientific orientation category, followed by high (33.33 %) and low (26.66 %).
 This indicated that most farmers have a moderate understanding and adoption of scientific practices in their farming operations.
 The relatively lower proportion of farmers with high scientific orientation may be attributed to factors such as limited access to formal education and training, inadequate exposure to modern agricultural technologies, and insufficient extension services.
 In contrast, big farmers show a slightly higher inclination towards high scientific orientation, possibly due to their better access to resources, education, and extension services.
 Overall, the findings highlight the need for targeted interventions to enhance the scientific orientation of mango farmers, particularly small farmers, to improve their productivity and competitiveness.

-Economic motivation: From Table 2, it is observed that more than two-fifth (46.66 %) of the farmers belonged to the medium economic motivation category, followed by followed by high (29.16 %) and low (24.16 %).
-Among small farmers more than two-fifth (43.33 %) of the mango growers belonged to the medium category, followed by low (30.00 %) and high (26.67 %).
+Economic motivation: From Table 2, it is observed that more than two-fifths (46.66 %) of the farmers belonged to the medium economic motivation category, followed by followed by high (29.16 %) and low (24.16 %).
+Among small farmers, more than two-fifth (43.33 %) of the mango growers belonged to the medium category, followed by low (30.00 %) and high (26.67 %).
 Among big farmers, exactly half (50.00 %) of the mango growers belonged to the medium category, followed by high (31.67 %) and low (18.33 %).
 This resulted in most farmers being moderately motivated by economic factors, such as profit and income, to engage in mango cultivation.
 The relatively lower proportion of farmers with high economic motivation may be attributed to factors such as limited market access, price fluctuations, and uncertainty about returns on investment.
 In contrast, big farmers show a slightly higher inclination towards high economic motivation, possibly due to their better access to markets, credit, and other resources, which enables them to be more economically motivated.

 Management orientation: The data furnished in the Table 2 revealed that more than one third (35.83 %) of the farmers belonged to the low management orientation category, followed by medium (33.33 %) and high (30.83 %).
 More than two-fifths (43.33%) of small farmers fell into the low management orientation category, with medium (33.33%) and high (23.33%) following closely behind.
 Among big farmers, nearly two-fifth (38.33 %) of the mango growers belonged to the high management orientation category, followed by medium (33.33 %) and low (28.33 %).
 The analysis of management orientation among mango farmers indicates that small farmers tend to lag in adopting formal management practices, with a significant proportion exhibiting low management orientation.
 This disparity may be attributed to the relatively limited access to education, training, and extension services among small farmers.
 In contrast, big farmers demonstrate a higher propensity for structured management practices, likely due to their greater exposure to modern management techniques and resources.